 With so many other things to worry about, gut health might not always be a high-priority issue.
 But it should be.
 Gastric ulcers can cause significant discomfort, dramatically impacting performance and potentially triggering significant health issues.
 Prevention is key, especially among high-risk competition horses.

 Limiting stressful situations, free-choice access to grass or hay can help reduce risk by providing a constant supply of feed to neutralize the acid and stimulate saliva production, which is nature’s best antacid.
-Incorporating probiotics and targeted GI support into the daily diet can help promote and sustain healthy gut bacteria, balance the pH levels and and buffer the stomach against gastric acid.
+Incorporating probiotics and targeted GI support, as well as antioxidants like natural vitamin E, into the daily diet can help promote and sustain healthy gut bacteria, balance the pH levels and and buffer the stomach against gastric acid.

 All content is for informational purposes only.
 Always consult with a veterinarian or equine practitioner regarding the health of your animals.